Georgia will have two Senate runoff elections on Jan. 5; outcome could determine control of chamber

 Mr. Warnock is a pastor at Ebenezer Baptist Church, the home pulpit of the late Rev. Martin Luther King.

-Ms. Loeffler was appointed to her seat last January by Georgia Republican Gov. Brian Kemp and faced a number of opponents in a special-election contest that included a strong challenge not just from Mr. Warnock, but also from conservative Republican Rep. Doug Collins.
+Ms. Loeffler was appointed to her seat last January by Mr. Kemp and faced a number of opponents in a special-election contest that included a strong challenge not just from Mr. Warnock, but also from conservative Republican Rep. Doug Collins.

-Mr. Collins conceded his third place finish on Election Day and has thrown his support to Ms. Loeffler, who trailed Mr. Warnock by about seven percentage points with 98% of that vote counted.
+Mr. Collins conceded his third-place finish on Election Day and has thrown his support to Ms. Loeffler, who trailed Mr. Warnock by about 7 percentage points with 98% of that vote counted.

 Sign up for Daily Newsletters